MichalDucher/Users/README.md

 ### 3. UserNameAlreadyExists
 A custom exception thrown when the provided username is already taken while updating user or creating new one.

+## Tests

+### 1. Unit Tests
+Unit tests are used to test individual components of the application in isolation.
+The primary framework used for unit testing is JUnit 5.

+- **UserServiceTest**: Tests the business logic in `UserService`.
+- **UserControllerTest**: Tests the endpoints in `UserController` to ensure they correctly map to the service layer and return the expected responses.

 ## Installation
 1. **Clone the repository:**